Face

 There are a range of external influences that can alter your facial appearance.
 Ageing, genetics and lifestyle choices all play their part.
 Blepharoplasty is a plastic surgery procedure that alters the eyelids, resulting in aesthetic and functional improvement around the eye region.
 The operation can include the removal or reconfiguration of excess skin and fat tissue, while also reinforcing muscles and tendons around the eyes.

-The surgery can be performed on adults of all ages, but is most often associated with patients who are noticing unwanted changes around their eyes over time.
+The surgery can be performed on adults of all ages, but is most often associated with patients who are noticing changes around their eyes over time.
 In some people, the upper eyelid has drooped down over the upper eyelid fold, and simple tasks such as driving and reading can be negatively affected.
 Book your in-person consultation with Dr Choy today.

 BLEPHAROPLASTY SURGERY GOALS

-Heavy, ‘baggy’ eyelid tissue can also have a functional impact.
-If your upper eyelid tissues sag down too much, they can obstruct your vision, causing difficulty with daily tasks such as reading or driving.
+Heavy, ‘baggy’ eyelid tissue can have a functional impact.
+If your upper eyelid tissues droop down too much, they can obstruct your vision, causing difficulty with daily tasks such as reading or driving.
 Excess upper eyelid skin may also lead to skin irritation or chronic pain in your forehead from straining your brow muscles to elevate your upper lids.
 Functional blepharoplasty provides an improved field of view, along with greater comfort and the same aesthetic benefits as cosmetic blepharoplasty.

 Eyelid surgery is not undertaken to remove fine lines, wrinkles or dark circles under the eyes.
 There are alternative surgical and non-surgical procedures to accomplish those goals.
 All this and more can be fully appreciated in a consultation with Dr Ellis Choy.